CRUS Covered Call Strategy

 - What is a covered call on CRUS?

 - A covered call on CRUS is the covered call strategy applied to CRUS (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With CRUS stock trading near $148.26, the strikes shown on this page are snapped to the nearest listed CRUS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CRUS stock at $120.90 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CRUS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CRUS covered call max profit and max loss calculated?